tianjianl/tianjianl/README.md

 ### Hi there 👋
 My name is Tianjian Li.
 Currently in Beijing working as an intern in Baidu Maps.

-My research interests mainly concern representation learning in graphs, both homogeneous and heterogeneous ones especially using graph neural networks to enhance the performace of traffic planning and forcasting models.
+My research interests mainly concern representation learning in graphs, especially using graph neural networks to enhance the performace of traffic planning and forcasting models.

+My other fields of interest include representation learning and knowledge discovery in natural language processing and recommendation systems.

+I am also an amateur Go(the chess, not the programming language) player, a veteran M:TG player(current rank #1070), and a San Antonio Spurs Fan since 2011.

-If you have anything to share with me, please feel free to contact me through my personal email: litianjian98@google.com
+If you have anything to share with me, please feel free to contact me through my email: litianjian98@google.com